-In its last session, the Delaware legislature passed a number of amendments to the Delaware General Corporation Law (the “DGCL”), the Delaware Limited Liability Company Act (the “DLLCA”), the Delaware Revised Uniform Limited Partnership Act (“DRULPA”) and the Delaware Revised Uniform Partnership Act (“DRUPA” and, together with the DLLCA and DRULPA, the “alternative entity statutes”).
-Delaware Governor John Carney signed these bills into law on July 16, 2020.
-The amendments largely become effective upon enactment, with certain exceptions.
+In its current session, the Delaware legislature passed a number of amendments to the Delaware General Corporation Law (the “DGCL”), the Delaware Limited Liability Company Act (the “DLLCA”), the Delaware Revised Uniform Limited Partnership Act (“DRULPA”) and the Delaware Revised Uniform Partnership Act (“DRUPA” and, together with the DLLCA and DRULPA, the “alternative entity statutes”).
+Delaware Governor John Carney signed these bills into law on June 30, 2021.
+The amendments become effective on August 1, 2021.

 The amendments include a number of substantive, technical and clarifying changes.
-Most notably, they include changes to the DGCL regarding exculpatory provisions, emergency powers, indemnification, holding company mergers and public benefit corporations.
-After several consecutive years of substantial and voluminous revision, there were fewer notable revisions to the alternative entity statutes this year.
+Most notably, they include changes to the alternative entity statutes regarding the ratification of void or voidable acts, access to books and records, and the delegation of management powers.
+There was only one change to the DGCL this year.
 Details regarding the various amendments are as follows.

 Amendments to the DGCL